"When should we do the engagement session"?

 Q: How many photographers/assistants do you bring?

-A: My packages are for me only but a second photographer can be added to any package.
+A: Our base package is one photographer only but a second photographer can be added.
 A second photographer is suggested in weddings over 200 guests and when bride/groom get ready at two separate locations.
 For costs see pricing tab.

 Q: Can packages be modified?